carpentries-incubator/hermes_metadata_lesson/episodes/dublincore.md

 After completing this episode, participants should be able to

-- identify basic elements from the Dublin Core Metadata Element Set.
+- identify basic elements from the Dublin Core Metadata Element Set,
 - differentiate between a simple Dublin Core Set and a qualified set.
 :::